-The psb_T_vect_type data structure encapsulates the dense vectors in a way similar to sparse matrices, i.e. including a base type psb_T_base_vect_type.
+The psb_T_vect_type data structure encapsulates the dense vectors in a way similar to sparse matrices.
 The user will not, in general, access the vector components directly, but rather via the routines of sec.
 6. Among other simple things, we define here an extraction method that can be used to get a full copy of the part of the vector stored on the local process.

-The type declaration is shown in figure 5 where \mathtt{T} is a placeholder for the data type and precision variants
+The type declaration is shown in figure 5 where T is a placeholder for the data type and precision variants

-- I Integer;
+I Integer;

-- S Single precision real;
+S Single precision real;

-- D Double precision real;
+D Double precision real;

-- C Single precision complex;
+C Single precision complex;

-- Z Double precision complex.
+Z Double precision complex.